DaiMika/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 Write a function that reverses the content of an array of integers.

 Prototype: void reverse_array(int *a, int n);
-Where n is the number of elements of the array.
+Where n is the number of elements of the array

 5. Always look up
 Write a function that changes all lowercase letters of a string to uppercase.